shellhazard/flake/README.md

 ### Breezewiki

 Packaged from the binary distribution [provided here](https://docs.breezewiki.com/Running.html#%28part._.Running_a_compiled_executable%29), mirrored to archive.org.
 All options are configurable from the service definition.
 For a full list, [see the docs](https://docs.breezewiki.com/Configuration.html).
+Packaging from source didn't seem worth it at this stage considering the source repository is offline most of the time.

 ```nix
 { ... }: